jenetics/facilejdbc/README.md

 ### Executing queries

 SQL queries are defined via the `Query` class.
 Since the `Query` class is immutable, it is safe to use it in a multi-threaded environment or define it as _static_ class member.
-For executing query, all what it needs is a JDBC `Connection`.
+The `Query` class is the main entry point of the _FacileJDBC_ library.
+For executing a query, all what it needs is a JDBC `Connection`.

 ```java
 final Query query = Query.of("SELECT 1");